Walk-In Chicken Coop Guide: Must-Have Features & Mistakes to Avoid

 A secure coop is about more than just strong wire.
 Predators are clever and persistent, and they will exploit any weakness they can find.
 This means ensuring there are no gaps in the construction where a weasel could squeeze through.
 All doors and windows should have complex, predator-proof latches—not simple hooks or slide bolts that a raccoon can easily figure out.
 For digging predators like foxes, a coop should have a solid floor or a hardware cloth "apron" extending outward from the base and buried underground.
 Investing in a truly predator-safe coop gives you invaluable peace of mind.

-Ignoring Your Local Climate
+Ignoring How Your Local Climate Affects Coop Design

 A coop that’s perfect for sunny California might be a disaster in a snowy Minnesota winter.
 Your local climate should heavily influence your coop’s design.
 If you live in a cold region, you’ll need a coop with fewer ventilated areas and the option for insulation to keep your flock warm.
 In hot, humid climates, superior ventilation is non-negotiable to prevent heatstroke.
 Features like a steeper roof pitch can help shed heavy snow, while a larger overhang can provide extra shade in the summer.
 When looking at customizable coops, be sure to consider features that will keep your chickens comfortable all year long.